Endangered Birds: Their Future Foretells Your Future

 1) Avoid using pesticides and herbicides.
 Recognize that children and pets are most likely to contact these chemicals when they are outside.
 Then they can become very sick.

-2) Avoid using poisons to kills rodents.
+2) Avoid using poisons to kill rodents.
 These poisons kill everything – the pest and the entire food chain related to the pest.

 Instead, use traps for rodent control because these don’t poison the environment.

 2) When practical and safe, pick up trash.